pawsa/pkstimerep/README.md

 expirable token.
 When token expires or is not available, IAP identity is checked to reassert rights.

+Design note: to enable running the app as standard one via appengine, passlib was chosen over slighlty leaner bcrypt.

 The following endpoints are provided.
 Endpoints marked with * will be not provided by MVP.
 Appropriate access checks are executed.